dbuchwald/cc65-tools/tutorial/documentation/02_blink.md

 That being said, the above file might be intimidating with all the parameters and all.
 Don't worry, I will explain these in detail.

+First section covers memory areas.
+For now, since we don't intend to use RAM for anything at all, simple ROM location definition will suffice.
+The following parameters are used in `ROM` definition (please note: this is just a name, it has no meaning whatsoever):

+- `start=$8000` is the starting address (hexadecimal) of the ROM space,
+- `size=$8000` is the total size of this memory location.
+Linker will verify at link time if all the stuff you want to store there can fit in provided space,
+- `type=ro` defines ROM space as read-only.
+Attempt to write to memory address represented by symbol located in that memory area will cause error at link time,
+- `define=yes` will cause the linker to generate set of symbols representing various properties of this memory area like `__ROM_START__` or `__ROM_SIZE__`,
+- `fill=yes` will cause the linker to fill unused part of this memory area with value specified in `fillval` option,
+- `fillval=$00` defines value that will be used to fill unused memory areas,
+- `file=%O` tells the linker to save the generated memory area to linked binary file.

+Second section defines segments - actual usable, addressable areas, where the code and variables will be defined.
+There are some standard segments (like CODE, ZEROPAGE and BSS) which are to be used for specific purposes, but you can go ahead and change the names as you wish.

+Let's look at the parameters used in segment definitions:

+- `load=ROM` means that all the code and variables defined in that segment are to be located in ROM memory, and this `ROM` is the memory area defined above,
+- `type=ro` means that all the data stored in this segment is read-only and any attempt to write to it should be treated as an error,
+- `define=yes` will cause the linker to define set of symbols, like described above,
+- `offset=$fffa` means that this particular segment is to be placed at byte 0xFFFA in `ROM` memory,
+- `optional=yes` suppresses error if particular segment is not used in your sources.
+Sometimes you might want to skip certain segments and it's all fine.

+To summarize, our firmware configuration file states that:

+1. We have one memory area, starting at address `0x8000` of 32KB continuous read-only space that will be filled with `0x00` and saved to output file,
+2. In that memory area we will have two read-only segments: first one will be called code, and linker itself will decide where to put it, and the second will be called vectors and placed at fixed offset of `0xFFFA`,
+3. Linker will generate symbols for all memory areas and segments.